 Also see our calendar of special events that take place in Wallonia throughout the year.

-We have also produced useful memorial guides for the Mons, Namur and Liège regions.
+We have also produced useful memorial guides for the Mons, Namur and Liège regions and Waterloo.

 WBT - P. Tombelle